1 | 2 Description (Page 1)

 at the time, and subsequently the Burmese language and culture dominated the land.

-The Mongols migrated out of the region shortly after the fall of the Pagans, and several smaller kingdoms existed, sparking an era of wars and switching alliances.
+The Mongols migrated out of the region shortly after the fall of the Pagans, leaving several smaller kingdoms, which sparked an era of wars and switching alliances.

-In 1364 the successor state of Ava was founded in central Burma, and attempted to reassemble the Pagan Empire.
+In 1364 the successor state of Ava was founded in central Burma, in an attempt to reassemble the Pagan Empire.
 Unfortunately, while it was successful in reigning the Toungoo and peripheral Shan states, it failed to conquer the remaining states, and was eventually overrun by Toungoo forces in 1555.

 Tabinshwehti, Toungoo's overly ambitious king, conquered a vast amount of Southeast Asia